amankhandelwal11/devops-assesment/Lvl3/Option1/Global-Pipeline/readme.md

 ## The Project
-The project is a very simple script that pulls current weather data from OpenWeatherMap for your location, it then analyses it and lists which items (umbrella, icecream, jumper...) you will need for the current weather.
+The project is a very simple script that pulls current weather data from  another git repository.
+It then analyses it and lists which items (umbrella, icecream, jumper...) you will need for the current weather.

 ## Intro
 Building NodeJS Application Globally Through Jenkins Job